jakubiszon/pg-stored-procedures-hbs/README.md

  - insert - inserts a new row
  - update - updates one row matched by the primary key
  - delete - deletes one row matched by the primary key
- - list by FK - a proceure listing all rows which reference the specified foreign key, one for each FK
+ - list by FK - lists all rows which reference the specified foreign key, one procedure is generated for each FK
- - delete by KF - a proceure deleting all rows which reference the specified foreign key, one for each FK
+ - delete by KF - deletes all rows which reference the specified foreign key, one procedure is generated for each FK
  - find by unique key - a procedure finding a row specified by the unique key, one for each key

 ## Usage